ajtulloch/LaTeX2Markdown/README.md

         cannot be all of the primes.
     \end{proof}

-is converted into the following Markdown markup:
+is converted into the following Markdown:

     ###  Example Section
     #### Theorem 1 (Euclid)